Tall Timbers Research Station &

 About this Partner Project

-In the Red Hills Region of North Florida and beyond, prescribed fire is a vital component in maintaining native groundcover, habitat for several fire-dependent and fire-adapted Southeastern bird species.
+In the Red Hills Region of North Florida and South Georgia, prescribed fire is a vital component in maintaining native groundcover, habitat for several fire-dependent and fire-adapted Southeastern bird species.
 In this region, northern bobwhite, Bachman’s sparrow, brown-headed nuthatch, Eastern towhee, and loggerhead shrike are among those species thriving on private lands carefully managed with prescribed growing-season burns.
 Fire on the ground in the growing season facilitates regeneration and seeding of native plant species such as wiregrass that carpet the floors of longleaf pine savannas, home to a broad diversity of wildlife.

 Tall Timbers has been dedicated to the work of the Burning for Birds Collaborative since the project’s inception and proudly served as the lead partner in grant administration for two project phases.
 The focus of Tall Timbers’ work in this project is to engage private landowners in conducting growing-season prescribed fire on their properties to benefit fire-dependent bird species.
 Pre-burn and post-burn bird surveys are conducted on participating landowners’ properties to monitor for fire-dependent and State Wildlife Action Plan species.
 Data collected has been positive, showing the return and increase in fire-dependent species following growing-season burns.